tlverse/tlverse-handbook/README.md

-This is the repostory for the book [**A Hitchhiker's Guide to the tlverse:
+This is the repository for the book [**A Hitchhiker's Guide to the tlverse:
 A Targeted Learning Practitioner's Handbook**](http://tlverse.org/tlverse-handbook), by Mark van der Laan, Alan Hubbard, Jeremy Coyle, Nima Hejazi, Ivana Malenica, and Rachael Phillips.